A legacy in care: Lt. Gen. Beagle retires after 35 years of service

 |0

 This work, A legacy in care: Lt.
-Gen. Beagle retires after 35 years of service [Image 5 of 5], by SFC Summer Woode, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Gen. Beagle retires after 35 years of service, by SFC Summer Woode, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.